 Labor shortages are sure to occur at some time or another.
 You might have a regularly employed physician that has to take a leave of absence or a maternity break.
 When these shortages occur, the level of patient care that you’re able to offer is compromised.
 And your patients will notice it.

 By employing locum tenens physicians, you’ll ensure that you’re still able to provide high-quality to care to each of your patients.
 With their help, you can also make certain that your team is well-equipped to handle their workload.

 Locum tenens employees work to support regular staff.
-They do this by both by taking care of patients, helping to manage their weight with products such as resurge, and relieving regular staff of administrative tasks that bog them down.
+They do this by both by taking care of patients, helping to manage their weight with products and relieving regular staff of administrative tasks that bog them down.
 Their ability to step in and assist an understaffed team makes them a great asset.

 You’ll Save Money